Big Business (1929 film): Production

 Producer Hal Roach bought a vacant house at 10281 Dunleer Drive, Cheviot Hills, Los Angeles from a studio worker so he could destroy it in the film.
 According to Roach, a mistake was made regarding the address, and the cast and crew demolished the wrong house.
 The owners of that home happened to be away on vacation and returned just as filming was being completed.
 Stan Laurel later said that Roach's story was a fabrication.
 However, Roach, at age 100, repeated the story as factual in a 1992 televised interview conducted by guest host Jay Leno on The Tonight Show Starring Johnny Carson.
-The house seen in the beginning of the film is at 3404 Caroline Avenue in Culver City, California.